dojo/docs/bookmigration.rst

 :Status: Draft

 The Dojo Book on dojotoolkit.org has had a lot of work poured into it, and its been widely linked to, bookmarked and indexed.
-We dont want to lose that.
+We don't want to lose that.
 This page exists to manage the mapping of old page(s) to new page(s).
 Please put your name against any pages you can volunteer to migrate and/or maintain, as well as any notes you might have on the content and comments.

 ----